When is Qurbani 2020?

 Do I Need to Do Qurbani Every Year?

 Bar a few exceptions, every sane, able, adult Muslim is required to perform Qurbani every year.

-Donating your Qurbani can provide meat to people living in some of the most remote, isolated, and war-torn regions of the world, where many people are suffering from poverty and starvation.
-The aim is to provide these people and their families with sufficient amounts of food so that they, too, can enjoy Eid-ul-Adha along with millions of other Muslim brothers and sisters.
+Donating your Qurbani can provide meat to people living in some of the most disadvantaged and remote regions of the world, where many people are suffering from poverty and starvation.
+The aim is to provide these people and their communities with enough food so that they, too, can enjoy Eid al-Adha along with millions of their Muslim brothers and sisters.

 What Animals are Eligible for Qurbani?